lubindarryl/Projects/README.md

 # Projects Repository

-This repository consists of the Python and JavaScript past and present projects that I have worked on.
+This repository consists of past and present projects in Python and JavaScript that I have worked on.

 <img src="Media/screen-recording-gif.gif">

 # Publication

-I have published my game onto Steam called Egyptian Ratslap: [Link to Game!](https://store.steampowered.com/app/2553440/Egyptian_Ratslap__Card_Game/)
+I have published my game on Steam called Egyptian Ratslap: [Link to Game!](https://store.steampowered.com/app/2553440/Egyptian_Ratslap__Card_Game/)

 # Background

-Starting in 4th grade I have been fascinated in the art of coding and being able to create whatever you want with just a few lines of code.
-However, I wasn't able to get a traditional education in Computer Science through my elementary or middle school, so I taught myself on my own.
-This would continue until my junior year in high school where I attended my first Computer Science class titled AP Computer Science.
-I was able to use my intuitive coding skills that I had learned on my own outside of school to pass with flying colors, and score a 5 on the exam.
-Ever since that course, I have been expanding my knowledge in Computer Science whatever way that I can to further my interest in the field.
-I'm currently attending the University of Toronto focusing in the field of Computer Science.
+Starting in 4th grade, I have been fascinated by the art of coding and being able to create whatever you want with just a few lines of code.
+However, I couldn't get a traditional education in Computer Science through my elementary or middle school, so I taught myself on my own.
+This continued until my junior year in high school, when I attended my first computer science class, AP Computer Science.
+I could use my intuitive coding skills that I had learned outside of school to pass with flying colors and score a 5 on the exam.
+Ever since that course, I have been expanding my knowledge in Computer Science in whatever way I can to further my interest in the field.
+I'm currently attending the University of Toronto, focusing in the field of Computer Science.

 # Other Coding Experience